 Paediatric population

-Oral TMZ has been studied in paediatric patients (age 3-18 years) with recurrent brainstem glioma or recurrent high grade astrocytoma, in a regimen administered daily for 5 days every 28 days.
+Oral TMZ has been studied in paediatric patients (age 3-18 years) with recurrent brainstem glioma or recurrent high-grade astrocytoma, in a regimen administered daily for 5 days every 28 days.
 Although the data is limited, tolerance in children is expected to be the same as in adults.
 The safety of TMZ in children under the age of 3 years has not been established.

 Reporting of suspected adverse reactions